 By contrast, failure to make repayments will appear on your credit history, probably damaging your credit score.
 With this in mind, keeping up with repayments - if possible - is important.
 A poor credit rating could make it difficult to obtain loans in the future, or result in higher APR charges.

-Would you like to end your PCP plan early but keep the vehicle?
 You'll have to arrange this with your provider.
 They will demand a settlement sum (including a ‘balloon payment’) which will include:

 - Outstanding finance sum